Skip to main content

 $11 (N.H. resident and nonresident)

-Recreational fishing licenses are available for purchase online or through any of 200+ N.H. license agents statewide.
+Recreational fishing licenses are available for purchase online or through any of 150+ N.H. license agents statewide.
+View the full list of New Hampshire licensing agents on the New Hampshire Fish and Game license agents page.

 Who Needs the License?

-All persons ages 16 and older participating in recreational saltwater fishing who wish to take, possess, or transport finfish from coastal and estuarine waters of New Hampshire.
+All persons ages 16 and older participating in recreational saltwater fishing who wish to take, possess, or transport finfish from coastal and estuarine waters of NH need a license.
 This includes anglers, spearfishers, and persons using other gear types to take marine finfish for personal use and which are not sold.

 Exemptions